PritamBanerjee21/U.S-Health-Insurance-Analysis/README.md

 # U.S-Health-Insurance-Analysis
-Applied various statistical analysis including univariate,bivariate and multivariate to gain the insights about the nature of U.S health insurance.
+Applied various statistical analysis including univariate and bivariate to gain the insights about the nature of U.S health insurance.